Kyselica

 Kyselica (Keszölcés, /hu/) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 History

-The vineyard in its territory was already mentioned in 1205, but the village itself was first recorded in 1296 when Andrew III of Hungary donated an estate to a certain Chunt.
+The vineyard in Kyselica's territory was already mentioned in 1205, but the village itself was first recorded in 1296 when Andrew III of Hungary donated an estate to a certain Chunt.

 Until the end of World War I, it was part of Hungary and fell within the Somorja district of Pozsony County.
 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, the village became officially part of Czechoslovakia.
-The village was actually cut into two by the new state border, the part remaining Hungarian territory became the village of Sérfenyősziget which is now part of Dunasziget.
+The village was actually cut into two by the new state border.
+The part remaining Hungarian territory became the village of Sérfenyősziget which is now part of Dunasziget.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.